gaurav-11018/typescript_todo_app/README.md

 To Do App

-built from scratch in typescript
+built from scratch in typescript.